Amendment No. 1 has been deemed out of order.

 I do not know.
 I thought that was what the Senator said.

 I was contacted recently by an Irish woman whose British wife gave birth to their son.
 When the Irish mother, who is the non-biological mother, wished to apply for an Irish passport for her child, she was told that she was not recognised as a mother under law and, therefore, was not entitled to apply for an Irish passport.
-I do not know what the legal interpretation is from the Department but I had attempted to legislate or to make an amendment to deal with the issue.
+I do not know what the legal interpretation is from the Department but I had attempted to make an amendment to deal with the issue.
 I believe the Minister knows the parents who are affected and I am sure she empathises with the anxieties that they have.
 I ask that she might advocate with her colleagues in the Department of Justice and Equality to sort this out rather than leaving families to suffer that discrimination.

 I thank the Senator and totally appreciate what he is trying to do.
 The only reason it has been ruled out is because it is not possible to deal with the issue within the confines of this particular Bill.
 We will genuinely have other occasions, hopefully very soon, to try to address the issue.